DCCA/inhabitent-wordpress/themes/inhabitent-theme/README.md

-# RED Starter
+# Inhabitent Theme

-A WordPress starter theme for RED Academy students, forked from Underscores.
+This i s wordpress theme for Inhabitent

 ## Installation